aldolammel/Arma-3-Dynamic-Artillery-Pieces-Script/README.md

 - Improved, the caliber 'ANY' was renamed to 'COMBINED' for better understanding and use;
 - Improved, performance;
 - Improved the mission-example;
-- Fixed if a fire-mission is aborted, no more artillery-pieces keep shelling the target without lose their capacity to engage local threats (with coaxial if appliable);
+- Fixed if a fire-mission is aborted, no more artillery-pieces keep shelling the target without losing their capacity to engage local threats (with coaxial if appliable);
 - Fixed the debug target-markers-counter that was considering DAP markers from disabled sides as well;
 - Fixed the debug artillery-pieces-counter that was considering DAP vehicles from disabled sides as well;
 - Removed rhs_9k79, rhs_9k79_K, and rhs_9k79_B from the DAP Library.
 They're bugged;